aws-powertools/powertools-lambda-python/docs/utilities/parser.md

 <!-- markdownlint-disable MD043 -->

 The Parser utility in Powertools for AWS Lambda simplifies data parsing and validation using [Pydantic](https://pydantic-docs.helpmanual.io/){target="\_blank" rel="nofollow"}.
-Test It allows you to define data models in pure Python classes, parse and validate incoming events, and extract only the data you need.
+It allows you to define data models in pure Python classes, parse and validate incoming events, and extract only the data you need.

 ## Key features